The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: CM-wildness from extensions

-When $Z$ is not a complete intersection inside $X$, $\cD$ is indecomposable.
-Anyway $\cD$ is an ACM sheaf of rank $2$ over $X$ which is never simple, as it always admits a nilpotent endomorphism.
-The conclusion of Theorem \ref{strictly wild by extensions} clearly fails in this case.
+Whenever $Z$ is not a complete intersection inside $X$, $\cD$ is indecomposable.
+Anyway $\cD$ is an ACM sheaf of rank $2$ over $X$ which is never simple, as it always admits a nonzero nilpotent endomorphism.
+The conclusion of Theorem \ref{strictly wild by extensions} fails in this case.

 \end{rmk}